westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 ### Zone Append

 You can append data to specific zones.
-In this method, you only specify which zone to append data to, and the device will return the LBA where it stored the data.
-Here are a few examples below.
+In this method, you specify only which zone to append data to.
+The device returns the LBA where it stored the data.
+Below are some examples:

 Append "hello world" to the first zone block (512 bytes in this example):